AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 Additionally, metrics associated with each of the clustering results such as silhouette width, cluster purity, and cluster stability (as described above) are calculated and plotted.
 The plots are displayed in a html report for ease of reference.

+**Note** that the same [software requirements for the core workflow](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/cbethell/make-conda-default/README.md#c-additional-dependencies) are also required for this clustering workflow.
-**Note** that R 4.1 is required for running our pipeline, along with Bioconductor 3.14.
+R 4.2 is required for running our pipeline, along with Bioconductor 3.15.
+If you are using conda, dependencies can be installed as [part of the initial setup](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/cbethell/make-conda-default/README.md#snakemakeconda-installation).
-Package dependencies for the analysis workflows in this repository are managed using [`renv`](https://rstudio.github.io/renv/index.html), and `renv` must be installed locally prior to running the workflow.
+Package dependencies for the analysis workflows in this repository are managed using [renv](https://rstudio.github.io/renv/index.html), which can be installed independently if desired.
-These dependencies should be installed as [part of the installation mentioned in step 1 of this repository's main README file](../README.md#snakemakeconda-installation).
+Still, we recommend using Snakemake's conda integration to set up the R environment and all dependencies that the workflow will use.

 ## Expected input